-Having scoliosis could make working miserable and I think choosing the right best office chair for scoliosis could make a significant difference to your well-being.
+Having scoliosis could make working miserable and I think choosing the right office chair for scoliosis could make a significant difference to your well-being.

 You can spend 8 or more hours sitting in your office chair.